Chris Hohn: Donations

+As of 2019, Hohn's lifetime giving was listed at $4.5 billion by Forbes.

 In 2019 it was reported by The Daily Telegraph that Hohn had donated £50,000 to environmental activist group Extinction Rebellion, with a further £150,000 donated by the Children's Investment Fund Foundation.
 None of the Charity's money was spent on civil disobedience, it was claimed.
 As of January 2022, Hohn was the single biggest individual donor to Extinction Rebellion.

 In April 2020, he made a £2.4 million donation to purchase around 100 SAMBA II machines to test for COVID-19.

-Honours
+In April 2025, in response to the Trump administration's cutoff of USAID funds, Hohn donated to MANA Nutrition, a company in Georgia, to enable continued production of peanut butter paste for malnourished children.